freesinger/wine_review/README.md

 ## 1. About
 **A predictive model to identify wines' quality through 10 features.**

-Dataset can be download [here](https://www.kaggle.com/zynicide/wine-reviews).
+Dataset can be downloaded [here](https://www.kaggle.com/zynicide/wine-reviews).

 The data consists of 10 fields: